Just released: How to raise venture capital in 2023

 While 2016 saw a decline in investments to Fintech companies compared to 2015, the sheer volume and deal size by VC’s is still substantially larger when comparing to other industries.
 With investors come investor related lawsuits.
 Some high profile suits include claims against Can Capital and Lending Club in 2016, however there are plenty of suits against companies not yet thrust into the spotlight.

-For online lenders and credit facilities, competition in conjunction with internal pressure and pressure from investors to grow at all costs has often lead to loosening of credit guidelines.
+For online lenders and credit facilities, competition in conjunction with internal pressure and pressure from investors to grow at all costs has often led to loosening of credit guidelines.
 Furthermore, many investors still expect their investment to materialize in the traditional 3-5 year window, which arguably may not be the right expectancy for companies in the investments and financing segment of the fintech industry.
-Combine these two risks and you have the ideal set of circumstances for what can ultimately result in investor lawsuits.
+Combine these two risks, along with the potential for IP litigation, and you have the ideal set of circumstances for what can ultimately result in investor lawsuits.

 Regardless of industry, a company that has investors should carry directors & officers insurance.
 Given the unique challenges of fintech companies, specifically online lenders and crowd funders, this coverage should be an essential and baseline risk management tool that indemnifies the company as well as the individual directors and officers of the company.